 If you were found legally liable for someone else’s injury or property damage, this type of coverage can help cover the cost.

-While all of these coverages are important (for more details contact Toggle), I want to focus on Personal Property since that is typically where you have the most options with your insurance plan.
+While all of these coverages are important, I want to focus on Personal Property since that is typically where you have the most options with your insurance plan.

 What to Consider When Selecting Your Renters Insurance?

 Now that you can identify the main types of coverage included with your renters insurance, let’s dive into the plan selection process.

 Your landlord is typically responsible for damages, maintenance, and repairs in regards to your unit.
 However, I found out the hard way, they usually have no responsibility for your personal possessions or personal liability claims against you.

 What is covered by your landlord’s insurance plan?

 You have to learn the rules before you can play the game.
 There are tons of great resources online to learn more about landlord insurance plans, but that is outside the scope of this post.

 After you understand what is not covered by your landlord, you can begin to fill in the gaps.

 How much coverage do you want to purchase?